SC CAN is joining the C.H.A.S.E. group in asking the County and City to ban gas powered leaf Blowers. website https://chasesantacruz.org

 When it passes, and we’re enjoying cleaner air and newfound peace in our yards, gardens, and homes, we’ll all wonder, “Why did we wait so long?”

-You can help restore peace and clean air to Santa Cruz by emailing Santa Cruz Coalition for a Healthy and Safe Environment (C.H.A.S.E.) and contacting city council members to let them know you support the ban on leaf blowers.
+You can help restore peace and clean air to Santa Cruz by joining Santa Cruz Coalition for a Healthy and Safe Environment (C.H.A.S.E.) and contacting city council members to let them know you support the ban on leaf blowers.

 Link to petition to City of Santa Cruz City Council – change.org